-Z-Tuff Silicone and PTFE Fabrics are commonly used as the outer layer in fabricated equipment and pipe insulation systems to protect from moisture and the outdoor environment.
+Z-Tuff Silicone and PTFE Fabrics are commonly used as the outer layer of insulation blankets to protect from moisture and the outdoor environment.
 These high temperature fabrics are also frequently used in fire blankets or welding curtains that protect workers and equipment from heat and fire.

 Silicone fabric can withstand peak temperatures up to 500°F (260°C) and PTFE fabric can withstand temperatures up to 600°F (315°C).
-Z-Tuff Silicone and PTFE Fabrics both feature a fiberglass fabric base beneath the high temperature coating.
-The fiberglass fabric can withstand temperatures up to 1000°F (540°C), even if the silicone or PTFE coating burns off.
+Z-Tuff Silicone and PTFE Fabrics both feature a fiberglass cloth base beneath the high temperature coating.
+The fiberglass cloth can withstand temperatures up to 1000°F (540°C), even if the silicone or PTFE coating burns off.

 - Insulation jacketing

 - Welding curtains